ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 	~Google

-To receive data from other machines, i set up a port 9997 which is the default.
+To receive data from other machines, I set up a port 9997 which is the default.

 `Forwarding and receiving >> Reveive data >> set port`